 Women still expected to be seen and not heard

 An English proverb says, “One tongue is enough for a woman.”
-Women are stigmatized as being overly “chatty” who never give men a turn to speak.
-In the U.S. there is a proverb that says, “When both husband and wife wear pants it is not difficult to tell them apart – he is the one … Continue reading »
+In the U.S. there is a proverb that says, “When both husband and wife wear pants it is not difficult to tell them apart – he is the one who is listening.”
+This mainstream stigmatization of women is incorrect.
+Statistics find that Chatty Cathys

 France’s veil ban goes into effect, university looks for meaning

-By Rachel Metea and Bartosz Brzezinski After the world’s first ban on Islamic face veils took effect in France on April 11, DePaul University saw many of its members call to question the law’s symbolic meaning.
-The president of DePaul’s United Muslims Moving Ahead, Marwa Abed, said France’s veil ban is “a move in the … Continue reading »
+After the world’s first ban on Islamic face veils took effect in France on April 11, DePaul University saw many of its members call to question the law’s symbolic meaning.
+The president of DePaul’s United Muslims Moving Ahead, Marwa Abed, said France’s veil ban is “a move in the wrong direction for women’s rights.”
+It’s

 Ex-guerrillera marxista se convierte la primera mujer presidente de Brasil